Nicoretti/one-piece/websites/nicoretti.github.io/docs/blog/posts/server/remote-unlock-disk.md

 ## Background

-I recently ventured back into the realm of server management, setting up a basic home server and opting for a hosting provider to manage some services myself.
-While encrypting the drives of laptops or desktops is generally accepted and straightforward, applying similar security measures to a server—especially one you don't physically access—might not seem as obvious or easy to everyone.
-Before diving deeper, let me clarify two key points.
+I recently came back to doing some server management, setting up a basic home server and opting for hosting some services myself.
+While encrypting the drives of laptops or desktops is a no brainer, applying similar security measures to a server might not seem as obvious or easy to everyone, even though it can be.

 ### Why Encrypt Your Server Disk?